RubyCrypto/rbnacl/README.md

 ## Installation

 RbNaCl is implemented as a Ruby FFI binding, which is designed to bind to shared libraries.
-Unfortunately NaCl does not presently ship a shared library.
+Unfortunately NaCl does not presently ship a shared library, so RbNaCl cannot take advantage of it via FFI.
+RbNaCl will support usage with the upstream NaCl once it is able to compile a shared library.

-To use RbNaCl, you will need to install [libsodium][libsodium], a portable version of NaCl based upon the reference C code.
-Unfortunately libsodium is relatively new and for now you will likely need to compile it from source.
+For now, to use RbNaCl, you will need to install [libsodium][libsodium], a portable version of NaCl based upon the reference C code.
+Please see the libsodium project for information regarding installation.

 [libsodium]: https://github.com/jedisct1/libsodium